tjs-pro-gg/voice-utility/README.md

             xpAmountToAdd: () => Math.floor(Math.random() * 10) + 1, // The amount of xp to add to the user (This is a function).
             voiceTimeToAdd: () => 1000, // The amount of time in ms to add to the user (This is a function).
             voiceTimeTrackingEnabled: true, // Whether the voiceTimeTracking module is enabled.
-            levelingTrackingEnabled: true // Whether the levelingTracking module is enabled.
+            levelingTrackingEnabled: true, // Whether the levelingTracking module is enabled.
             coinTrackingEnabled: true // Whether the coinTracking module is enabled.
         });
     }